jvmiert/laxo/readme.md

 - Create product details page
   - Run lazada fetch again and remove old description component
   - Create save changes mechanism a la Shopify
-    - Create loading state for submitting in ChangeNotification
     - Add sync toggle in product detail platform section to enable/disable sync
       - Then parse these settings to decide what to sync or not
 - Create asset management section